EU agency adopts plan to cut clinical trial secrecy

 The agency’s new policy states that “in limited instances”, information that may be considered commercially confidential will be redacted from the clinical reports.

-In the case of Tamiflu, researchers fought for years to get full data from Roche in the belief that governments who stockpiled it were wasting billions of dollars on a drug whose effectiveness was in doubt.
-Roche has always insisted its medicine has clear benefits.

-Other firms, meanwhile, have tried to stop previous EMA moves to release drug information, with AbbVie challenging a plan to give outsiders access to data on its top-selling rheumatoid arthritis medicine Humira.
-AbbVie later withdrew a lawsuit after the EMA agreed to keep certain commercially sensitive information secret.

-Guido Rasi, the EMA’s executive director, said the balanced approach now adopted by the agency set a new standard for transparency and would increase public confidence in its decision-making process.
+Guido Rasi, the EMA’s executive director, said the balanced approach set a new standard for transparency and would increase public confidence in the agency’s decision-making process.

 “This unprecedented level of access to clinical reports will benefit patients, healthcare professionals, academia and industry,” he said in a statement.